darena67/blog/content/blog/how-to-calculate-california-cannabis-excise-tax.md

 title: How to Calculate California Cannabis Excise Tax?
 description: California Cannabis Excise tax for Related and non Related Parties
 ---
 When calculating the California Cannabis Excise tax, we first need to determine the type of transaction that is taking place.
-Distributors are the ones that remit Cannabis Excise tax, and they conduct two types of transactions: Non-Arm's-length and Arm's length.\
+Distributors are the ones that remit Cannabis Excise tax, and they conduct two types of transactions: [Non-Arm's-length and Arm's length.](https://www.cdtfa.ca.gov/industry/cannabis.htm#Distributors)\
+\*\***Arm's length means that the distributor and the retailer are unrelated parties.** The distributor and the retailer do not have common owners and are not part of the same business structure.
+With unrelated parties, the calculation of Excise tax is relatively simple.
+We simply take the cost of good sold and multiply it by the CDTFA mark up rate, which is currently 80%.
+After that we tax everything by 15%:

+ After simplifying the equation we can see that we will arrive at the correct Excise tax by multiplying COGS by 24%.

+Calculating Excise tax as unrelated parties is more beneficial.
+In my experience, the markup rate for dispensaries is usually 100% and not 80%.
+This means that you pay less tax at 80% mark up rate when in reality, your mark up is 100%

-***\*Non-Arm's-length** simply means that the distributor and the retailer **are related** parties.
-In this type of transaction, the taxable base is your retail price.
-The CDTFA website gives a detailed explanation of this calculation [here](https://www.cdtfa.ca.gov/industry/cannabis.htm#Distributors)
+**\*\*Non-Arm's-length** simply means that the distributor and the retailer **are related** parties.
+In this type of transaction, the taxable base is your end retail price to the consumer.
+The CDTFA website gives a detailed explanation of this calculation here

  This is a screenshot of the CDTFA calculation, which seems to be pretty straight forward: